Shopping for the right Medicare plan is difficult.

 What Medigap Plan G Doesn’t Cover

 - Medicare Part B Deductible – You’ll have to hit your deductible for outpatient medical care before Medicare Part B covers your costs.
-This deductible is something that Medigap Plan G doesn’t cover.
-A lot of people compare Medigap Plan G to Medigap Plan F, and the only difference between these two is the exclusion of the Medicare Part B deductible in Medigap Plan G.
+This deductible is $283 in 2026.
+A lot of people compare Medigap Plan G to Medigap Plan F, and the only difference between these two is the exclusion of the Medicare Part B deductible in Plan G.

 - Out-of-Pocket Limit – Some Medigap plans have out-of-pocket limits.
 However, this is unnecessary for Medigap Plan G since your only out-of-pocket spending should be for the Medicare Part B deductible.